Skip to Content

 • Looking up at a person with a frightened look or hanging his head in shame and refusing to make eye contact.

 • A submissive grin.
-People may mistake this for a nasty growl because the dog’s teeth will be visible, but it actually causes the corners of the mouth to pull back in a canine form of appeasement.
+People may mistake this for a nasty growl because the dog’s teeth will be visible, but it causes the corners of the mouth to pull back in a canine form of appeasement.

 Why Does My Dog Pees He Gets Excited?